AlLoz920811/SEGI/Readme.md

 ---

-## 📜 Licencia
+## 📜 License

-MIT (o la que prefieras).
-Añade `LICENSE` al repo.
+MIT (or the license of your choice).
+Add `LICENSE` to the repo.

 ---

-## 🤝 Contribuciones
+## 🤝 Contributions

-Issues y PRs son bienvenidos.
+Issues and PRs are welcome.
-Por favor incluye:
+Please include:
-- Descripción clara del cambio
+- Clear description of the change
-- Pasos para reproducir
+- Steps to reproduce
-- Ejemplos de entrada/salida si aplica
+- Examples of input/output if applicable